Empirical Bayes in Bayesian learning: understanding a common practice: Limit behavior of the MMLE

 \subsection{Finite overfitted mixtures}

-As shown, the form of the prior $\pi_\lambda$ is crucial in the behaviour of the MMLE $\hat \lambda_n$.
 In the previous section, we obtained results under the identifiability assumption that $P_0^{(n)}= P_{\theta_0}^{(n)}$ for a unique $\theta_0$.
-Interestingly, identifiability may not be necessary to define an oracle set $\Lambda^*$ that characterizes the asymptotic behaviour of $\hat \lambda_n$ and $\lambda_n^*$.
-Here we consider the case of overfitted mixture models and we show that if $\lambda$ parametrizes the Dirichlet prior on the weights of the mixture, $\hat \lambda_n$ has a well defined and interesting asymptotic behaviour.
-More precisely, consider a mixture model:
+For non-identifiable models, the prior-oracle set $\Lambda^*$ of the maximizers (in $\lambda$) of $\pi_{\lambda}(\theta_0)$ is not well defined.
+However, it might still be possible to define a prior-oracle set associated to the limiting behaviour of $\hat \lambda_n$ and $\lambda_n^*$.
+To illustrate this, we consider the important example of overfitted mixture models and we show that if $\lambda$ parametrizes the Dirichlet prior on the weights of the mixture, $\hat \lambda_n$ has a well-defined asymptotic behaviour, which is strongly related to a prior-oracle on the clustering structure.